Yury-Shevchenko/samply/readme.md

 ## Samply

 Samply makes sending notifications easy and provides a secure foundation for connection with your participants.
-The application has an open source code on GitHub and runs online at https://samply.ml.
-With Samply you can schedule notifications for experience-based sampling studies.
+The application has an open source code on GitHub and runs online at https://samply.tk.
+With Samply you can schedule notifications for experience sampling studies.
 In the current moment, only Android mobile devices are supported.

 ## Features

-* Only Android mobile devices
+* Only Android mobile devices for participants
 * Different types of notifications schedule (one-time, repeat, event-based)
-* Customization of messages (content, url)
-* User authorization - you can identify the unique id number of each participant.
+* Write messages to your participants with URL links of your study
+* Identify participants in your study with unique IDs in the URL query
-* Security: participants do not need to provide any personal information such as email or phone number.
+* Preserve anonymity: participants do not need to provide any personal information such as emails or phone numbers.
 All notifications are send through the application.

 ## Screenshots

-## Use as an app
+## Use in any web browser

-As a researcher, you can create a new study in the web appication and invite participants.
-After participants install the application, they can receive notifications on their mobile phones (Anroid at the moment).
-The notifications look like native mobile notifications.
+As a researcher, you can create and manage your study in a web browser.
+After creating the study, you send an invitation link to participants.
+Participants can open the link on their Android phones, install the application and sign up for your study.
+Now, they can receive notifications from you.
+These notifications look and feel like native mobile notifications.

 ## Installing from Source (for developers)

+Clone the repository to your local folder and run `npm install`

+The application depends on the environment variables, which you can specify in the file variables.env in the root folder.
+Create the file variables.env and define the following parameters:

+NODE_ENV
+DATABASE
+MAIL_USER
+MAIL_PASS
+MAIL_HOST
+MAIL_PORT
+PORT
+MAP_KEY
+SECRET
+KEY
+MAIL_POSTMARK_CLIENT
+MAIL_ADDRESS
+VAPID_PUBLIC_KEY
+VAPID_PRIVATE_KEY

 ## Deploying on the server